 We use our own and third party cookies to offer you our services, customize and analyze your browsing and show you advertising related to your preferences.
 By continuing to browse, we consider that you accept its use.
 You can change the settings and get more information in the

-Five million people worldwide, the vast majority women, suffer from lupus, which is a chronic autoimmune disease.
+Lupus is a chronic autoimmune disease that affects five million people worldwide, the vast majority of whom are women.
 The immune system is designed to fight against external or foreign substances inside the body.
 In the case of lupus, the immune system attacks the patient’s body and can inadvertently damage healthy organs such as the heart, lungs, kidneys, skin and even the brain.
 Systemic lupus erythematosus (SLE) is the most common type of lupus that most people identify as "lupus."
 Other types of lupus are cutaneous erythematosus, drug induced or neonatal.

 Lupus explained in first person